With Terry Brown

 This class is for teachers and students of Yoga that wish to deepen their practices and studies of Yoga in new areas for personal growth and transformation.

-Many of our problems in the neck and shoulder area result from our habitual postures which reduce the cervical spine’s natural curve.
-This class will explore ways to help develop healthy shoulders to support the neck, and ways to return the spine in the neck into it’s natural alignment.
-All Levels.
+Many of our problems in the neck and shoulder area result from our habitual postures which leads to dehydration in the connective tissue that supports the neck and reduces the cervical spine’s natural curve.
+This class will explore ways to help rehydrate the connective tissue issues in the shoulders and neck using the MeltMethod Soft Foam Roller.
+Also, the class will practice effective yoga stretches to help develop healthy shoulders to support the neck, and return the cervical spine toward a healthier alignment.
+Recommended: 2 months of asana practice and a MeltMethod Soft Foam Roller.